 Laci White is a UX Designer and Project Manager with a passion for organizational psychology and integrated experiences.

 Leigh Gamon is a UX Designer at Milestone Systems in Copenhagen, Denmark.
 After being pulled equally between creative interests (design, illustration, film editing) and intellectual interests (psychology, neuroscience, linguistics) she has found her niche in the wonderfully challenging world of UX.

 Leon Barnard is a writer and designer at Balsamiq.
 He contributes to the Balsamiq UX blog and curates the Balsamiq Champions blog about how and why people use Balsamiq Mockups.

 Louis Rawlins lives and works in San Francisco.
 He writes stories about how we build community because it's never been easy for him.
 As a child, he weathered chronic illness and it led to a deep interest in health and complex systems.
 He's worked in art, design and software engineering.
 He is fascinated by the ways that people work together and how technology helps or hinders real human connection.
 His reflections can be found on his personal website louisrawlins.com.

 Louise Campbell is a Lead UXD consultant for giant eCommerce companies and a career transition coach at UpSkillMastery where she shows graphic designers how to make it big in UX Design.

 General tinkerer, web tailor, user-centred design soldier and tall-ship sailor, Luke Chambers co-founded UX Mastery to help you get started and get better at UX.
 He has championed user experience design at organisations both small and large, and now spends his days listening, sketching, telling stories and explaining to everyone the "why" of the design that happens behind the visuals.
-He lives in a tumbledown farmhouse in Melbourne with his wife, and has two chooks.

 Luke Chambers & Matthew Magain